KjerstiOW/AstryxFX/README.md

 # AstryxFX

-A command-line applicaton built to manage API data requests from Faceit using JavaFX and Maven.
+A GUI application built to manage API data requests from Faceit using JavaFX and Maven.

 ## Overview

-Astryx is a Discord bot combined with an API and SQL manager, command line input, and statistics creator.
+Astryx is a Discord bot combined with an API and SQL manager, GUI input, and statistics creator.
-The application automatically updates a master database of matches, maps, vetoes, and statistics every 15 minutes, or on-demand using the inline commands.
+The application automatically updates a master database of matches, maps, vetoes, and statistics every 15 minutes, or on-demand using the program commands.

-The Discord bot allows teams to retreive statistics immediately.
+The Discord bot allows teams to retrieve statistics immediately.
 For instance, a team may want statistics on an opponent for various strategic decisions.
 Since this process is fully automated, there is no middleman and each team gets the up-to-date statistics immediately.